rgburke/wed/README.md

 struct Cursor {
     BufferPos pos;
     BufferPos select_pos;
+    Cursor *prev;
     Cursor *next;
 };
 ```

-Cursor's could be stored in a linked list allowing for quick insertion and
+Cursor's could be stored in a doubly linked list allowing for quick insertion
-deletion of any cursor.
-Each `Cursor` has a `select_pos` member so that each
+and deletion of any cursor.
+Each `Cursor` has a `select_pos` member so that
-cursor tracks its own selection.
-Existing operations could be modified to loop
+each cursor tracks its own selection.
+Existing operations could be modified to
-through each cursor and then perform their action.
-For example, the bf\_insert
+loop through each cursor and then perform their action.
+For example, the
-function would now simply loop through each cursor and perform the insertion.
+bf\_insert function would now simply loop through each cursor and perform the
+insertion.

 Further key bindings would need to be introduced to allow the creation and
 deletion of Cursors.
 For example, a key combination to create cursors on each